paazmaya/maezato/README.md

 # maezato (前里)

-> Clone all repositories of a given user at GitHub or Bitbucket,
+> Clone all repositories of a given user or organization at GitHub or Bitbucket,
 > by ordering them according to fork/contributing/mine

 [![Build Status](https://app.travis-ci.com/paazmaya/maezato.svg?branch=master)](https://app.travis-ci.com/paazmaya/maezato)